Ynn/selfstar/intro-ipojo.md

 ## What is iPOJO

-IPOJO is a service-­oriented component model and a supporting execution framework (on top of OSGi).
-The framework  manages service publications and service dependencies in order to significantly lower business code complexity.
+IPOJO is a service-­oriented component model built on top of OSGi.
+It automates many aspects of service management in order to lower business code complexity.

 An ipojo component remains as close to a “plain old Java object” (POJO) as possible.
 It is executed within a container that manages all issues regarding dynamism.
 In particular, it manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.
 The container can be extended in order to support other non-­functional concerns but this is beyond the scope of this site.